Table Of Contents

 - 2012 – 4th time is the charm: we worked closely with a GP group and this time, it worked.
 We grew the business from 2 person, to 3, to 5, to 10, to 15 to 20+.
 And revenues from 4 figures a month all the way to 6-figures.

-- 2014 – Got acquired for a sweet 7-figure deal (end of the year) with a 3 year bond.
+- 2014 – Got acquired for a bittersweet 7-figure deal (end of the year) with a 3 year bond.

 - 2015-2019 – After finishing my bond by end 2017 and observing through the years the office politics and game, I disliked it and refuse to engage or play that game.
 So when God called me out of there, at 2017, I exited and took a 18 month sabbatical where my wife started her own clinic with 2 other partners who unfortunately couldn’t last group practice (eventually leaving to become solo practitioners).
 Wifey invited me to her clinic in June 2019 where I am still serving as a principal hand therapist as well as sales and marketing director.